Glove Size Reference Chart

 • Exclude the thumb from the measurement — wrap around the palm only.

-• For insulated or lined work gloves, size up one band.
+• For insulated or lined work gloves, size up one band to accommodate the extra material and allow circulation.

 • A correct glove lets fingertips reach the end without bunching, with no excess fabric across the palm.